Skip to main content

 You can filter the CSSTree Syntax Reference to find out what value syntax is known for a property.

 This rule is only appropriate for CSS.
-You should not turn it on for CSS-like languages, such as Sass or Less, as they have their own syntaxes.
+You should not turn it on for CSS-like languages, such as SCSS or Less.

 Options